 Success tips when doing business in Bahrain

 - The week commences on Saturday and extends through Thursday, Friday being the day of rest.
+Most international companies operate from Sunday to Thursday.
 Government offices are closed on Thursdays and Fridays;

 - While Bahrain is considered a cosmopolitan country, it is still an Islamic state and follows the Islamic culture.
-It is important for foreign companies to respect this and make themselves aware of the Islamic traditions in business;
+It is important for foreign companies to respect this and be aware of the Sharia laws in business;

 Interesting facts about Bahrain

-Bahrain was named amongst the top 10 improvers in World Bank’s 2017 Doing Business report.
-Bahrain’s rise in ranking was largely due to 3 reforms:
+- Bahrain was named amongst the top 10 improvers in World Bank’s 2017 Doing Business report due to their successful reforms;

 - Bahrain was the first Arab country to discover commercial oil in 1932.
-Since then, it has been the first Arab country to move its economy away from oil dependency.
-However, 60% of government revenues and 30% of GDP comes from refining crude oil;
+Since then, it has been the first Arab country to try to move its economy away from oil dependency; however, 60% of government revenues and 30% of GDP comes from refining crude oil;

 - Bahrain became a member of the United Nations and the Arab league in 1971.
-It is a member of the International Monetary Fund, Gulf Cooperation Council, World Trade Organization and other international and Arab organizations;
+It is a member of the International Monetary Fund, Gulf Cooperation Council and the World Trade Organization;

-- Bahrain has historically been a close ally of the United States and is considered a “major non-NATO ally” (MNNA).
-While this does not automatically include a mutual defense pact, the United States is likely to provide security given economic interests in the country and its stationing of the US 5th Naval fleet.
+- Bahrain has historically been a close ally of the United States and is considered a “major non-NATO ally” (MNNA);

 Frequently asked questions